ankitects/anki-manual/src/deck-options.md

 option.
 The default setting says that lapses should be reviewed one day later.
 The interval must be 1 day or more.

+#### Example.
+- Relearning Steps: 10m 1h
+- Minimum interval: 1d

+If you press "Again" on a card that you reviewd 30 days ago (interval 30):
+- Anki will show the card again in 10 minutes.
+- If you press 'Good', Anki will show the card again in 1 hour.
+- If you press 'Good', Anki will show the card again the next day (interval 1) , in review mode.

 ### Leech options
 Control the way Anki handles leeches.
 Please see the [leeches](leeches.md) section for more information.